instill-ai/component/tools/compogen/cmd/testdata/readme-usage.txt

   compogen readme [config dir] [target file] [flags]

 Flags:
-      --extraContent string   Path to extra content to inject into the document -h, --help                  help for readme
+      --extraContents stringToString   Paths to extra contents to be injected into the document.
+                                       It takes the form k=v, where k determines the section in or after which the content will be injected, and v is the path to the content.
+                                       The possible values of k are: intro, release, config, setup, [task ID], bottom. (default [])
--- want-0-args --
+  -h, --help                           help for readme -- want-0-args --
 Error: accepts 2 arg(s), received 0
 Run 'compogen readme --help' for usage.